Update on Methods: How To Read the New Recommendation Statement

-The second part of the recommendation statement is the Summary of Recommendation and Evidence (for an example, go to the recommendation statement that also appears in this issue.8 This statement describes the recommendation and includes the letter grade.
+The second part of the recommendation statement is the Summary of Recommendation and Evidence that also appears in this issue.8 This statement describes the recommendation and includes the letter grade.
 This is the "bottom line" of the USPSTF's statement.

 The USPSTF will continue to assign a letter grade to signify its assessment of the level of its recommendation.
 The grade will be based, as before, on the USPSTF's assessment and synthesis of the overall evidence and the magnitude of net benefit (benefits minus harms).
 The evidence will no longer receive an overall assessment of "good," "fair," or "poor"; rather, the product of the evidence assessment and synthesis by the USPSTF will be expressed as levels of certainty.
 This change in terminology is intended to add precision to the description of the recommendation-making process and does not indicate a change in the process of evaluating the evidence.
 In brief, certainty represents the USPSTF's judgment about the overall evidence of net benefit.
 The Task Force's recommendation letter grades are explained in the table on the subject.